jbaudanza/rxeventstore/README.md

         console.log('Completed');
     });

-// Notice that each invocation of next() includes a *batch* of events, instead of a single event.
+// Notice that each invocation of next() includes a *batch* of events, not a single event.
 // => Next: [1, 2, 3]

 database.insertEvent('counter-events', 4);